SungHoHong2/Leetcode-Experiment/medium/Reconstruct_Itinerary/README.md

         # iterate the tickets
             # store the key as the origin and the destination as the value to the map
         # sort the destination according to the lexical descending order
-            # Note that we could have multiple identical flights, i.e. same origin and destination.
         # start the depth-first search from JFK
         pass

     def dfs(self, origin):
         # set the returning array
-        # get the destination list
         # explore the destinations of the origin
-        # append the origin to the array
+        # append the origin to the array after finishing the search
         # return the array
         pass
 ```